 industrial design involves creating a space that feels like it was once used for industrial purposes.
-Industrially designed spaces often share common elements like concrete floors, high ceilings, steel and timber architectural elements, and expansive windows,
+Industrially designed spaces often share common elements like concrete floors, high ceilings, steel and timber architectural element and expansive windows,

 The principle of this style is to create functional, practical designs that are stripped down to their essential elements.

-6. Authenticity: Industrial design often incorporates elements of authenticity and simplicity to create a sense of elegance and timelessness.
+Industrial design often incorporates elements of authenticity and simplicity to create a sense of elegance and timelessness.
 The goal is to create designs that are true to the materials and processes used, rather than trying to hide them or make them look something else.

-7. Industrial color palette: Industrial design often employs a neutral color palette, with shades of black, white, gray, and metal tones, to create a sense of starkness and simplicity.
-This color palette is often used to highlight the materials and textures used in the design, rather than trying to hide them.
+In industrial design, designers often utilize a neutral color palette, incorporating shades of black, white, gray, and metal tones.
+This approach creates a sense of starkness and simplicity, allowing the materials and textures used in the design to be highlighted instead of hidden.

-8. Contrast: Industrial design often employs a strong contrast between light and dark, smooth and rough, and other opposing elements to create visual interest and depth.
+Industrial design often employs a strong contrast between light and dark, smooth and rough, and other opposing elements to create visual interest and depth.
 This contrast helps to create visual interest and highlights the design’s key elements.